 The recipients of CIRM's grants are required to use the granted funds to construct or acquire research facilities or to perform research.
 Expenditures of that type may be reported by the grant recipients as investments in capital assets of the grant recipients.
-CIRM will work with its grantees to ensure proper reporting of these capital expenditures.
-Grants made by CIRM are treated as expenses of CIRM rather than investments in capital assets of CIRM even though (i) the recipients of the grants may be required to use the granted funds in a manner that is treated as investments in capital assets of the grant recipients and (ii) as a condition of each grant, CIRM obtains certain rights to use, control or benefit from the discoveries or information developed by the grant recipients.
+CIRM works with its grantees to ensure proper reporting of these capital expenditures.
+Grants made by CIRM are treated as expenses of CIRM rather than investments in capital assets of CIRM even though (i) the recipients of the grant recipients and (ii) as a condition of each grant, CIRM obtains certain rights to use, control or benefit from the discoveries or information developed by the grant recipients.